Akshint0407/Face-Detection-Attention-System/README.md

 - ✅ **Real-Time Face Detection:** Detects and captures faces using a webcam feed.
 - 🧠 **Face Recognition:** Matches detected faces against a pre-stored database of images.
 - 🗂️ **Automated Attendance Logging:** Records each recognized individual’s name and timestamp in a CSV file.
-- 🔊 **Voice Notification:** Announces the name of the recognized individual using text-to-speech.

 ---

 ## 📚 Technology Stack